- What Is Proton Therapy?

 - For Patients & Families

-Just as in adults, cancer in children can affect almost all areas of the body, but many cancers occur in tissues that are growing or developing rapidly, including bone and bone marrow, the brain, soft tissues like muscle and blood vessels, and developing organs like the kidneys.
-About one-half of childhood cancers are leukemias, while another one-third are brain tumors .
-Other common cancers include Wilm's tumor (found in the kidney), neuroblastoma (usually found in the adrenal gland), soft tissue sarcomas (of the muscle), bone tumors and lymphomas.
-Tumors of the reproductive system, liver, eye, head and neck also occur, but are less common.
+Cancer in children can affect almost all areas of the body, but many occur in tissues that are growing or developing rapidly, including bone and bone marrow, the brain, soft tissues like muscle and blood vessels, and developing organs like the kidneys.
+The types of cancers that develop in children and adolescents differ from those that develop in adults.
+The predominant types of pediatric cancers (ages 0-19) are leukemia (26%), cancers of the brain and central nervous system (CNS) (18%), and lymphoma (14%).

 Because of the young age and high curability of many childhood cancers, treatment outcomes are important areas of concern.
 Radiation therapy can cure many of the solid tumors in children that cannot be easily removed with surgery.